Merritt H. Day

 Merritt Horace Day (August 27, 1844 – May 4, 1900), sometimes called Col. M.H.
-Day, was an early pioneer, rancher, mine owner, and legislator in the Dakota Territory, as well as commander of an irregular state militia in South Dakota during the Ghost Dance War.
-He was a "pronounced advocate for the division of Dakota," and Day County, South Dakota is named in his honor.
+Day, was an early pioneer, rancher, mine owner, and legislator in the Dakota Territory.
+Merritt Day was a "pronounced advocate for the division of Dakota," into the separate U.S. states of North Dakota and South Dakota, and Day County, South Dakota, is named in his honor.
+Day was commander of an irregular state militia in South Dakota during the Ghost Dance War.
+During the lead-up to what is now known as the Wounded Knee Massacre, "Col. Day" was issued hundreds of rifles and thousands of rounds of ammunition by the state governor, which he distributed to the 60 to 200 men of the Spring Creek Volunteers.
+These civilians are estimated to have killed between 12 and 18 Lakota in mid-December 1890, "kinsmen, brothers, or sons of the Lakota seeking refuge on Stronghold."

 Professional

 His biography as reported in the 1926 History of Day County, South Dakota:

 Early years

 During the American Civil War, Merritt H. Day served with the 11th Regiment of the Wisconsin Infantry from 1861 to 1865, rising to the rank of corporal.
 He fought in the Vicksburg Campaign and was wounded at the Battle of Fort Gibson.

 In 1872, the Day family settled in Brule County in the Dakota Territory, which he helped to organize.
 M.H.
 Day was Registrar of Deeds for Brule County from 1874 to 1876.

 He moved, in 1876, to Springfield, Bonne Homme County, Dakota.

 He was admitted to the Bar in 1879 and was a member of the Legislative Council of the Dakota Territory during 1879 and 1881 representing Scotland/Swan Lake, South Dakota.
 When Day County was organized by the territorial legislature in 1880 it was named in Day's honor.

 He may have joined the Grand Army of the Republic in 1885 at the age of 39.
 In his GAR record he was said to be an attorney at Sioux Falls, South Dakota.

 In 1886, he was elected as the Democratic National Committee member representing Dakota.
 He was subsequently an unsuccessful Democratic candidate for territorial delegate to Congress, although remaining as a state senator.
 His primary opponent in the territorial delegate election of 1888 was Governor Church.
 (According to one report on Church's relationship with Grover Cleveland, "Day was a southern Dakotan from Bon Homme County who also engaged in Black Hills mining.
 Day represented the territory's old-line, rank-and-file Democrats who had long favored division and statehood.
 He had been under consideration for the gubernatorial appointment in 1887 but withdrew his name, supposedly with the tacit understanding of Cleveland and Church that he would become territorial auditor.
 The appointment never materialized, and political rivalry between the two men escalated."
 Day ultimately led an attempt to impeach Church.)